St. Helena tourist information with details about

 Montserrat, Pitcairn, St Helena, Tristan de Cunha

-and The Turks and Caicos Islands) to a tune of
+and The Turks and Caicos Islands).

 and promote economic development.